 To use the current version of the app, use the

 latest version.
 This represents the current state of the app.
 To use the most recent release of the app, use the default URL without any version.

 If using the

-latestrelease version, the page may change as you make page changes.
+latestrelease version, the page may change as you edit the app.

-You can revert to an older release, without having to search through your entire history.
+You can revert to a previous release without having to search through your entire history.

-In case you no longer want or need to pin releases of your app for your end users, you can always “unpublish” a release.
-Un-publishing will result in default behavior of end users being able to always see the most recent version of your app as it changes.
+If you no longer need to pin a release, you can unpublish it.
+After unpublishing, end users see the most recent version of your app as it changes.